Jdaslepre/Sonic-3K-Decompiled-Code/README.md

 Don't be surprised if some stuff is incomplete, missing, or broken

+Also - be aware that there just might be random modifications to the code (most of it came from my S3 project), i've been updating the repo to remove leftovers from it

 have fun i guess, don't start a full sonic 3 decomp without me thanks

 # ... also!